-PdF.KPg/B-VUZde021/22 Socio-educational training for teachers
+Prerequisites: PdF.KPg/B-VUZde003/22 - Psychology for teachers 1

+Course requirements:

+100% of continuous assessment

 Continuous assessment includes the evaluation of the performance of continuous tasks and assignments, which are carried out in an individual or group form in the pre-, during and post-training phase.
 Before the training, the mid-term evaluation consists of three tasks (reflective essay on expectations related to the self-discovery training = 10%; work with tests and questionnaires = 10%; individual preparation for the role-play = 10%), which are further worked on during the training.
 In the course of the training, activities and exercises are carried out to facilitate, in particular, a wide range of social-psychological competences: the development of intrapersonal (20%), interpersonal (20%) and social-inclusive competences (20%) of the students (dating activities, role-playing games, cooperative games, trust games, etc.).
 After the training, the continuous evaluation consists of structured feedback on the events in the training group (10%).

+The rating is awarded on a scale: